MonoGame/docs.monogame.github.io/articles/getting_to_know/whatis/graphics/WhatIs_Camera.md

 ## [3D Drawing](../../howto/graphics/HowTo_RenderModel.md)

-When drawing 3D content in a scene, the Camera's current `View` and `Projection` are what are fed in to the [Effect](xref:Microsoft.Xna.Framework.Graphics.Effect) that draws the 3D content, together with a [Transformational Matrix](../../howto/graphics/HowTo_TransformPoint.md) (`World` position and rotation of the model) multiplied by the same `World` matrix used by the camera (as they are both part of the same world).
+When drawing 3D content in a scene, the Camera's current `View` and `Projection` are what are fed in to an [Effect](xref:Microsoft.Xna.Framework.Graphics.Effect) that draws the 3D content, together with a [Transformational Matrix](../../howto/graphics/HowTo_TransformPoint.md) (`World` position and rotation of the model) multiplied by the same `World` matrix used by the camera (as they are both part of the same world).

 An Example model drawing method: